Lincoln–Kennedy coincidences urban legend

 A 1999 examination by Snopes found that the listed "coincidences are easily explained as the simple product of mere chance."
 In 1992, the Skeptical Inquirer ran a "Spooky Presidential Coincidences Contest."
-One winner found a series of sixteen similar coincidences between Kennedy and former Mexican President Álvaro Obregón, while the other came up with similar lists for twenty-one pairs of U.S. presidents.
+One winner found a series of sixteen similar coincidences between Kennedy and former Mexican president Álvaro Obregón.
+Another winner came up with similar lists for twenty-one pairs of U.S. presidents.
+For example, there were 13 similarities found between Thomas Jefferson and Andrew Jackson.

 List

 The following are the list of "coincidences" that are commonly associated with the conspiracy, some of which are not true statements: